dougbtv/astricon2015/app/presentation.md

 .right-column[
   800response is a company, stub.

-- Telephony, cool stuff, technology.

-- We like customers.
+- Speech Analytics

-- VoIP
+- VoIP / Telephony

+- Open source technologies

+- This is a stub...

 ]
 ---
 name: inverse